KSU Orchestra Invitational

-First held in 2015, the Kennesaw State University Orchestra Invitational is a unique event offering high school and middle school orchestras the opportunity to experience performing in one of the finest acoustical concerts halls in Georgia – Morgan Concert Hall at Kennesaw State University – and receive assessment-based feedback from a nationally-recognized guest clinician and KSU faculty.
+First held in 2015, the Kennesaw State University Orchestra Invitational is a unique event offering high school and middle school orchestras the opportunity to perform in one of the finest acoustical concerts halls in Georgia – Morgan Concert Hall at the Kennesaw State University Bailey School of Music – and receive assessment-based feedback from a nationally-recognized guest clinician and KSU faculty.
 This non-competitive format enhances the educational experience for students and directors.
-In addition, each ensemble receives a professional quality audio and video recordings of their performance.
+In addition, each ensemble receives professional quality audio and video recordings of their performance.

 How to Apply